sudheerj/ECMAScript-features/README.md

       ```
       If the promise is not fulfilled then it will lead to a 'time-out' status otherwise the status will always be 'ok' once the promise has been fulfilled.

       Let's take a shared Int32Array.
-Here it waits asynchrously for position 0 and expects a result 0 waiting for 500ms.
+Here it waits asynchronously for position 0 and expects a result 0 waiting for 500ms.

       ```javascript
       const arrayBuffer = new SharedArrayBuffer(1024);